 On this day, Vietnamese people usually visit pagodas to pray for health, success and prepare a tray of traditional foods to offer their ancestors.
 In some region, lantern festival is held to appreciate the bright full moon.

 Cleaning and decorating house

 The Tet festival is time to say goodbye to the old and welcome to the new.
 Vietnamese people spend a few days cleaning the houses to get rid of the bad luck of the old year.
 Some families even repair and repaint the houses.
 They also decorate the house with lucky trees (apricot blossom, kumquat, ivy tree, marigold…).
-We also decorate Tet trees which are usually a apricot blossom tree in South Vietnam or beach tree in North Vietnam with red envelopes.
-The ancestral altar is carefully taken care of, with tray of five fruits, religious rituals and votive papers.
+We also decorate Tet trees which are usually an apricot blossom tree in South Vietnam or beach tree in North Vietnam with red envelopes.
+They usually decorate ancestral altars with a tray of five fruits, religious rituals, and votive papers.

 The traditional feast and foods for Tet

-So despite difficult family, sumptuous feast is prepared to celebrate the New Year to bless children’s health, success and get lucky.
-Lunar New Year’s feast usually has 4 bowls and 4 plates which represents the four seasons, the four pillars and four directions of the Earth.
-Some rich family prepare a feast consisting of 6 plates and 6 bowls which are put to 2 or 3 floors and symbolize fortune.
+So despite difficult family, the sumptuous feast is prepared to celebrate the New Year to bless children’s health, success and get lucky.
+Lunar New Year’s feast usually has 4 bowls and 4 plates which represent the four seasons, the four pillars and four directions of the Earth.
+Some rich families prepare a feast consisting of 6 plates and 6 bowls which symbolize fortune.

 Foods for Tet